DanielRotenberg/swift-book/TSPL.docc/GuidedTour/GuidedTour.md

 Providing a value when you create a constant or variable lets the compiler infer its type.
 In the example above,
-the compiler infers that `myVariable` is an integer because its initial value is an integer.
+the compiler infers that `yoVariable` is an integer because its initial value is an integer.

 If the initial value doesn't provide enough information